hlandau/acmetool/_doc/SCHEMA.md

 stripped of the SHA256 hash of the certificate URL.

 A certificate directory is invalid if the "url" file does not match the Certificate ID.
-In this case it should be treated as though the certificate is expired; the directory should be deleted unless it is referenced by a symlink in 'live'.
+Such a directory should be deleted.

 Temporary Use of Self-Signed Certificates
 -----------------------------------------